top of page

 STEP #4: SO...WHERE DO WE ALL GO FROM HERE?
 FORWARD!

-From our detailed work with the business unites, I quickly identified a compelling insight.
-While target audiences across the business units were unique and diverse, they ALL had one thing in common: These customers were all "financial works in progress!"
+From our detailed work with the business unites, I quickly identify a compelling insight.
+While target audiences across the business units are unique and diverse, they ALL have one thing in common:

 • The average checking customer looking to learn more, plan more, and grow more.